-- Students must come prepared to leave at least one visual (3 copies) with the judges that they prepared (flyer, brochure, etc.) about FBLA-Middle Level, and a business card.
+- Students must come prepared to leave at least one visual (3 copies) with the judges that they prepared (flyer, brochure, etc.) about FBLA and a business card.

 - Speech may be no longer than 30 seconds in length.

-- Judges will role-play the part of the Senator and can ask up to 2 questions for student response after the competitor has finished the speech.
+- Judges will role-play the part of the woman on the airplane and can ask up to 2 questions for student response after the competitor has finished the speech.

 In the case of team events, all team competitors are expected to actively participate in the performance.